nymea/nymea-wiki/Getting-started-snappy.md

-# Getting started with *guh* snappy
+# Getting started with *guhIO* snappy
 --------------------------------------------

-Once you have successfully installed the guh snappy package ([[Snappy]]) the guh daemon and the guh-webserver should already be running.
-The guh snappy package contains the whole guh software:
+Once you have successfully installed the guhOP snappy package ([[Snappy]]) the guh daemon should already be running on the system.
+The guhIO snappy package contains the whole guh software:

 * guhd
 * libguh
 * guh-cli
-* guh-webserver
 * guh-webinterface

-The guhd daemon and the guh-webserver are services and can be controlled with `systemd`.
-The command line interface is installed as binary and can be started with `guh.guh-cli`
+The `guhd` daemon is a service and can be controlled with `systemd`.
+The command line interface `guh-cli` is installed as binary and can be started with `guhio.guh-cli`

 But first log in to Ubuntu Core device:

         $ ssh ubuntu@webdm.local	# password: ubuntu

 > **Note:** the avahi sometimes does not work correctly.
-In this case try to replace `webdm.local` with the ip of your device.
+In this case try to replace `webdm.local` with the IP of your device.

 Now you should see running two services from guh:

         $ systemctl list-units | grep guh

-        guh_guhd_0.1.3.service        loaded active running   Daemon for the guh home automation systems guh_webserver_0.1.3.service   loaded active running   The guh REST-API webserver
+        guhio_guhd_ICGAWgEBRJKY.service  loaded    active running    Daemon for the guh IoT server

+> **Note:** if you don't install the package from the store, the version string will be replaced with a uuid.
+In this example *ICGAWgEBRJKY*.
+You will have a different uuid.

-If you want to follow the debug output to see whats going on you can run:
+If you want to follow the debug output of the guhd service and to see what's going on you can run:

-        $ sudo journalctl -f -u guh_guhd_0.1.3.service

-or for the webserver:

-        $ sudo journalctl -f -u guh_webserver_0.1.3.service
+        $ sudo journalctl -f -u guhio_guhd_ICGAWgEBRJKY.service

 If you want to play with the API you can start the command line interface [[guh-cli]] as user `ubuntu`:

-        $ guh.guh-cli
+        $ guhio.guh-cli

 The guh REST API and the guh-webinterface are accessible over port 3333.
-The guhd JSON-RPC API runns on port 2222.
+The guhd JSON-RPC API runns on port 2222 for the TCP connection and on 4444 for the websocket connection.

 ## Configurations

 All guh config files are stored in:

-        $ ls -l /writable/system-data/apps/guh.sideload/current/config/
+        $ ls -l /var/lib/apps/guhio.sideload/<currentUuid>/

 The log files will be saved to:

-        /var/log/guhd.log
+        $ ls -l /var/lib/apps/guhio.sideload/<currentUuid>/